July 3, 2021

 Fathers supported the home financially.
 William never remarried but worked in various places, including as a marble cutter at the Naval Academy during WWI.
 His older brother John Jr. remarried and had at least eight more children, living nearby.

 Agnes spent more than 57 years of her adult life raising her own children and grandchildren, in her homes in northeast Baltimore.
-Her daughter Anne Jane, childless herself, cared for nieces in both her homes and theirs for 56 years.
+Her daughter Anne Jane, childless herself, cared for nieces in both her own home, and theirs, for 56 years.

 These are just two examples from countless stories we have learned about among the thousands of Irish families who came to America to experience new beginnings.
 Within these stories are examples of those who gave of themselves sacrificially to raise children not their own, and provided the underpinnings for generations who built upon a foundation of security that they established.
 We honor each of them, and encourage you to do the same as we celebrate the establishment of that modest family in Bethlehem two thousand years ago.